Clupai8o0/hosting-flip/README.md

 For projects that use a framework like vite, react, nextjs etc. (or you could host static pages as well)

 1. Create an account on [vercel](https://vercel.com/) (preferrably with your github account)
-2. Add a new project
+2. Click add a new project
 3. Find the project you want to add from your github
 4. Import that project, choose the same framework used for the project and then deploy
 5. With no errors, your project should be deployed on vercel